-The growth of the Canadian economy slid to a halt around 2000.
+The growth of the Canadian economy began to slow around 2000 and has stayed relatively constant at around the level reached in 2008.
 Growth rates today are similar to the rate of the growth of the population plus growth in public debt.
-Growth lags the United States, our closest comparator by a wide margin, as can be seen below (OECD data).
+What growth there is lags the United States, our closest comparator by a wide margin, as can be seen below (OECD data).
 This article briefly shows the prevailing economic condition of Canada, the need for growth, why consumers should be put first, and why Canada needs to become a global platform for speculation.

 Net debt per capita since the financial crisis in 2008 has doubled, which has created the appearance of debt but this is the kind of growth that needs to be paid off later.
 Some people are of the view that debt never needs to be paid off, but that's not the understanding of the parties that Canada borrowed that money from.

 In the same period of time that debt has skyrocketed, growth has stalled.
 Not since 2007 has Canada experienced GDP growth per capita of greater than 2.5% and in 2015 and 2016 growth was actually negative.

 But these are just charts and statistics.
 What's the opinion of highly paid professionals who have carefully studied the long term growth prospects?